UNFORTUNATELY, WE HAVE HAD TO CANCEL PITCH HIT RUN ON MARCH 14

 All Hops fans ages 7 to 14 are invited to compete in the Scotts Pitch, Hit & Run competition at Ron Tonkin Field on Saturday, March 14th.

-A Jr. Home Run Derby will take place from 2:00-3:30pm (requires a separate registration) and the Pitch Hit & Run competition will take place from 3:30pm-5:00pm.
+A Jr. Home Run Derby will take place from 10am - 12pm (requires a separate registration) and the Pitch Hit & Run competition will take place from 12:00pm - 2:00pm.

-Winners of this competition have the chance to participate in the next round which also takes place at Ron Tonkin Field on May 18th.
-Winners of that round have the chance to participate at T-Mobile Park in June, and the winners of that round have the chance to compete at the MLB All-Star game in Cleveland in July!
+Winners of this competition have the chance to participate at T-Mobile Park in June, and the winners of that round have the chance to compete at the MLB All-Star game in Los Angeles in July!